DInnaD/labnotebook/content/lab-notebook/2010-11-27-implementing-likelihoods-for-quadratic-models.md

 ---
+categories:
+- ecology
 comments: true
-date: 2010-11-27 11:09:06
+date: 2010-11-27T11:09:06Z
-layout: post
+redirects:
+- /wordpress/archives/452
+- /archives/452
 slug: implementing-likelihoods-for-quadratic-models
-title: Implementing Likelihoods for quadratic models
-redirects: [/wordpress/archives/452, /archives/452]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Implementing Likelihoods for quadratic models
+url: /2010/11/27/implementing-likelihoods-for-quadratic-models/
 ---

 Working from the quadratic model for the saddle node bifurcation rather than the linear (OU) model.
 Recall that the dynamics are: